upbound/up/README.md

 `up` uses profiles to manage sets of credentials for interacting with [Upbound Cloud].
 You can read more about how to manage multiple profiles in the [configuration documentation].
-To log in for the first time, use your Upbound username and password.
+If no `--profile` flag is provided when logging in the profile designated as default will be updated, and if no profiles exist a new one will be created with name `default` and it will be designated as the default profile.

 ```
-up cloud login -u <username> -p <password>
+up cloud login
 ```

 ### Install Universal Crossplane